kubevault/kubevault/README.md

 ## Support

-We use Slack for public discussions.
-To chit chat with us or the rest of the community, join us in the [AppsCode Slack team](https://appscode.slack.com/messages/kubevault/) channel `#kubevault`.
-To sign up, use our [Slack inviter](https://slack.appscode.com/).
+To speak with us, please leave a message on [our website](https://appscode.com/contact/).
+To receive product announcements, follow us on [Twitter](https://twitter.com/KubeVault).

-If you have found a bug with KubeVault or want to request for new features, please [file an issue](https://github.com/kubevault/kubevault/issues/new).
+If you have found a bug with KubeVault or want to request for new features, please [file an issue](https://github.com/kubevault/project/issues/new).